 Gary Archuleta’s passion for animal welfare began a long time ago.
-He has been lucky enough to have had several rescue dogs, including most recently Tytan a 97lb Black Labrador Retriever and Dexter a 10 lb.
-Terrier Mix.
+He has been lucky enough to have had several rescue dogs, including most recently Tytan a 97lb Black Labrador Retriever and Dexter and Sammy, 10 lb.
+Terrier Mixes.
 Gary has spent the past 14 years in the financial industry at Bank of America holding several roles, including; Technology Business Analysis, Project Management, Risk, Legal, Compliance, and even a stint in Marketing/Marketing Operations.
 He also served on the Board of Directors for the Wells Fargo Center for the Arts.
 He brought this background and experience to his role as Treasurer while he served on the Green Dog Rescue Project Board of Directors until November 2015.
 He currently serves as an advisor to the Board.
 Gary currently resides in the Montecito Heights neighborhood of Santa Rosa, CA, with his husband of 23 years Brent.
 Brent and Gary are very proud of their nephew Emilio who has lived with them since he was 15 and now attends Chico State.
 Occasionally they will make the trip up to Chico to visit Emilio, but you can usually find the two of them frequenting local wineries and restaurants and attending various charitable events.

 Dale Russell, Board President